 Where To Stay To Visit Burg Eltz Castle

-- In Wierschem (where the castle is located): Landhaus vor Burg Eltz, a small hotel in the local village for a more quiet experience.
+- In Wierschem (where the castle is located): Landhaus vor Burg Eltz, a small local hotel for a quieter experience.

 - In Frankfurt: Crowne Plaza Frankfurt Congress Hotel, an IHG Hotel, which is close to the Frankfurt Airport and has wellness amenities for a comfortable stay